andywdahl/gxemm/README.md

 Speed, Hemani, Johson and Balding.
 “Improved Heritability Estimation from Genome-wide SNPs”.
 The American Journal of Human Genetics 91.6 (Dec.
 2012), pp. 1011–1021.

+For compatability with GxEMM, you should use the version of LDAK included here.
 For further information on LDAK and the most current version, see http://dougspeed.com/

 ## Installation
 R CMD INSTALL GxEMM_1.0.tar.gz